-26. The Appellant filed a timely appeal of the Director's Decision, and the DS.
-Appellant's notice of appeal raised a list of twenty-three issues, one of which was dismissed by prehearing motion.1 The following appeal issues were addressed at the hearing:
+- 26. The Appellant filed a timely appeal of the Director's Decision, and the DS.
+Appellant's notice of appeal raised a list of twenty-three issues, one of which was dismissed by prehearing motion.
+The following appeal issues were addressed at the hearing: - a.
+The FEIS is not adequate to address new significant impacts created by the proposal.
+(Notice of Appeal Issue 1a).
+Including the following sub-issues raised in closing: